Emergency Medicine Residency

 With our full 10 year reaccreditation, we are off and running. – Dr. Richard Gray

 Few programs offer the hands-on critical care experience, resident autonomy and access to state-of-the-art medical technology as the Emergency Medicine Residency at HCMC.
 Launched in 1972, our program is the second-oldest in the U.S.—and still at the forefront of critical care education and training.

 From day one, you will assume critical decision-making responsibilities in a supportive, collaborative, and fast-paced environment.
-You will interact with dedicated faculty and provide care to a diverse population that includes both urban and underserved individuals, and trauma patients from across Minnesota and neighboring states.
+You will interact with dedicated faculty and provide care to a diverse population that includes both urban and underserved individuals, as well as trauma patients from across Minnesota and neighboring states.

 Your work in our Level I Trauma Center and the state’s largest and busiest Emergency Department will give you the clinical skills, acute care experience and procedural confidence that make our graduates some of the most sought-after emergency professionals in the field.